beaconsproject/disturbance_explorer/docs/buffer_guide.md

   1. **Use custom buffers** - Select this option if variable buffer widths are desired e.g., 1000-m buffer for highways and 500-m buffer for trails.
 If selected, the **mapview** will be replaced with the table summarizing linear and area disturbances under the **custom buffers** tab.
 Variable buffer widths are assigned via the table by editing the widths in the column named "BUFFER_SIZE_M".
 The default buffer width assigned to all disturbances is 500 m.

+     When editing is complete, select "Buffer features" on the left sidebar to continue.

 Users have two options: